Yasheel-Naidoo/Web-Dev-POE/README.md

 # Timeline
 Every 2nd Friday will have an update

+# Details
-Part Details - Basic HTML website for AXEL
+Part 1 Details - Basic HTML website for AXEL
 Includes a Main, Orders, Services, Contact and About Web Pages Main page has basic info about Axel
 Orders Page allows the user to add and remove items that are listed in the services page